Umami Pot

 Step 2

 Strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Alternatively, if you don't mind some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
 Bonito dashi (ichiban dashi) is now ready.

 Step 3